 Common Name: Arctic Poppy

-Papaver nudicaule is a Perennial up to 0.30 metres tall.
+Papaver nudicaule is a perennial plant that can grow up to 0.30 metres tall.

 This plant is toxic to mammals, though the toxicity is low[